devlooped/DependencyInjection.Attributed/readme.md

 app.Run();
 ```

-> NOTE: the service is available automatically for the scoped request.
+> NOTE: the service is available automatically for the scoped request, because
+> we called the generated `AddServices` that registers the discovered services.

 And that's it.
 The source generator will discover annotated types in the current
 project and all its references too.
 Since the registration code is generated at